 There are 99 citizen members of the Assembly, in addition to the Chairperson.
 Members were chosen at random to represent the views of the people of Ireland, and will be broadly representative of society as reflected in the Census, including age, gender, social class, regional spread etc. They must also be on the electoral register to vote in a referendum.

-Since the inaugural meeting on 15th October, twenty-four of the original members have been replaced.
+Since the inaugural meeting on 15 October 2016, 31 members have been replaced.

-Seventeen individuals who were initially recruited and indicated a willingness to participate in the Assembly did not attend any meeting.
+Of these 31 who have been replaced, 17 were initially recruited and indicated a willingness to participate in the Assembly but never attended any meeting and were therefore replaced.

 Most of those who have withdrawn have done so for personal reasons including illness, illness of a family member, change in employment or circumstances.